Kay Voser: Basel

 On 31 May 2011, Voser moved from GC to Basel on a free transfer, signing a three-year contract.
 He joined Basel's first team during their 2011–12 season under head coach Thorsten Fink.
-To the beginning of their 2011–12 season season Voser was member of the Basel team that won the 2011 Uhrencup, beating both Hertha Berlin 3–0 and West Ham United 2–1, to lead the table on goal difference above Young Boys.
+To the beginning of their 2011–12 season Voser was member of the Basel team that won the 2011 Uhrencup, beating both Hertha Berlin 3–0 and West Ham United 2–1, to lead the table on goal difference above Young Boys.
 After playing in three test games and in both Uhrencup matches, Voser played his domestic league debut for the club in the away game in the Stadion Wankdorf on 16 July 2011 as Basel played a 1–1 draw with Young Boys.
 But after just six league matches and one cup match Voser suffered an injury and had to undergo surgery on his foot and this kept him out of training for the remainder of the season.
 At the end of the 2011–12 season he won the Double with his new club.
 They won the League Championship title with 20 points advantage.
 The team won the Swiss Cup, winning the final 4–3 in a penalty shootout against Luzern.

 Voser recovered from his foot injury and rejoined the team at the beginning of their 2012–13 season.
 After playing in two test games, Voser played his Champions League debut in the home game in the St. Jakob-Park on 24 July 2012 as Basel won 3–0 against Flora Tallinn.
 But again Voser was hampered by injuries.
 In November/December he missed two months due to a foot injury and then in April one month due to a shoulder injury.
 Basel had started in the 2012–13 UEFA Champions League in the qualifying rounds.
 But were knocked out of the competition by CFR Cluj in the play-off round.
 They then continued in the 2012–13 UEFA Europa League group stage.
 Ending the group in second position, Basel continued in the knockout phase and advanced as far as the semi-finals, there being matched against the reigning UEFA Champions League holders Chelsea.
 Chelsea won both games advancing 5–2 on aggregate, eventually winning the competition.
 At the end of the Swiss Super League season 2012–13 he won the Championship title with the team.
 In the 2012–13 Swiss Cup Basel reached the final, but were runners up behind Grasshopper Club, being defeated 4–3 on penalties, following a 1–1 draw after extra time.